Portuguese citizenship; Portugal passport; Portugal Citizenship by Investment

 Portugal Citizenship for former Portuguese Territories

 There are some circumstances where citizens of former Portuguese territories and colonies can apply for Portuguese nationality.
-The criteria vary by date of birth and by territory.
+The criteria varies by date of birth and by territory.
 If you were born in one of the following countries, it is worth discussing your case with a trusted immigration lawyer.

 - Former Portuguese States of India (Goa, Daman, Diu and Dadrá and Nagar-Aveli)